bajamircea/bajamircea.github.io/_posts/2020-05-10-how-vector-others.markdown

 instead of duplicating the capacity as a member variable for the vector.
 - customize handling of value types that could throw on move : As per the previous article
+- how empty is a "moved from" vector
+: The source of move, does it get just the `begin` set to `nullptr` or more of the vector member values are set?
+In particular the `std::vector` guarantees that `empty` returns `true` for a "moved from" vector.
+If that is implemented by checking `begin() == end()`, then for a "moved from" vector also the `end` pointer has to be set to `nullptr`, not just `begin`.
 - build your own `deque`
 : The default implementation of `std::deque` uses chunks.
 This leads to particular allocation/deallocation behaviours.
 You could customize the size of the chunks, or just use a circular buffer, without chunks.